nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 ### Nomenclature

+We only deal with discrete memoryless stationary channels

+\smallskip

-* Discrete: the input alphabet and the output alphabet are finite
+* Discrete: number of input and output symbols is finite

+\smallskip

 * Memoryless: the output symbol depends only on the current input symbol

+\smallskip

-* Stationary: the noise arising on the channel is time invariant (i.e. its statistics do not vary in time)
+* Stationary: the probabilities involved do not change in time

 ### Systems of two random variables